 Thomann-Hanry® test clean on New York’s 3500-year-old Obelisk was a huge success.

-This test clean on the Obelisk was the third of four trials undertaken halfway up the structure and was carried out by Thomann-Hanry® Managing Director Mark Styles from a cherry-picker.
+This test façade gommage® clean on the Obelisk – nicknamed Cleopatra’s Needle – was the third of four trials undertaken halfway up the structure and was carried out by Thomann-Hanry® Managing Director Mark Styles from a cherry-picker.
 Those in attendance were able to compare the three test areas and immediate feedback from the conservationists on Thomann-Hanry®’s sample was extremely positive.

-“Whilst we are used to working on historic and ancient buildings, a monument like the Obelisk is an extremely rare and unique opportunity to showcase our expertise”, Styles observed.
+“Whilst we are used to working on historic and ancient buildings, a monument like this is an extremely rare and unique opportunity to showcase our expertise”, Styles observed.

 The New York needle was erected in Central Park on February 22, 1881.
-It was secured in May 1877 by judge Elbert E. Farman, the then-United States Consul General at Cairo, as a gift from Khedive for the United States remaining a friendly neutral as the European powers – France and Britain –maneuvered to secure political control of the Egyptian Government.
+It was secured in May 1877 by judge Elbert E. Farman, the then United States Consul General at Cairo, as a gift from Khedive for the United States remaining a friendly neutral as the European powers – France and Britain – manoeuvred to secure political control of the Egyptian Government.

 Thomann-Hanry® façade gommage® is the ideal non-abrasive cleaning technique to restore historic monuments of any nature to their former glory.